 Now, submerge your salmon portions into the brine and cover the top.
 Place the bowl in the refrigerator and let the salmon refrigerate for 8 to 12 hours.
 The time needed for refrigeration depends on the size of the salmon.
 If they are thin, 8 hours will be enough, otherwise, try using as much time as possible up to 12 hours.

 After 8 hours of curing, remove your salmon from the curing brine and place it on a cooling rack.
 Thereafter, put it in the fridge for another 8 hours to allow the development of a pellicle.

 In a small glass bowl, combine all the ingredients for the maple glaze and set aside.

 Step 4: Smoke the salmon

 Now, preheat your smoker to about 165 degrees F. Place the salmon on the smoker grates with the skin down and smoke for about 4 hours.
 You should also observe the internal temperature.
-Your salmon should be ready when the salmon attains an internal temperature of about 145 degrees F.
+Checking with a thermometer, the salmon should be ready when it attains an internal temperature of about 145 degrees F.

-During the smoking process, brush the maple glaze over your salmon every HOUR.
+During the smoking process, you'll need a grill baster to brush the maple glaze over your salmon every HOUR.